chaos-polymtl/lethe/doc/source/parameters/cfd/laser_heat_source.rst

 * The ``beam orientation`` parameter shows the orientation of the laser beam.
 For instance, if a laser beam is emitted perpendicular on a plane in x-y coordinates, the orientation of the laser beam will be in the z direction.

 .. note::
-    In two-dimensional simulations, the laser beam orientation is always in the perpendicular direction to the simulation domain.
+    In two-dimensional simulations, the laser beam orientation cannot be in the z direction.

 * In the ``path`` subsection, the laser scanning path is defined using a ``Function expression``.